-The Tribe applied to the Bureau of Indian Affairs (BIA) for the Camp 4 property to be acquired by the federal government and held in Trust for their exclusive use.
-The BIA has administratively approved this application, and the matter is currently under appeal and is the subject of pending litigation.
+The Tribe applied to the Bureau of Indian Affairs (BIA) for the Camp 4 property to be acquired by the federal government and held in trust for their exclusive use (fee-to-trust).
+In January 2017, in the last hours of the Obama Administration, the BIA administratively approved the Tribe’s application.

-If this federal process succeeds, County and state planning, zoning and land use laws and regulation will no longer apply to the Camp 4 property.
+If the Tribe is ultimately successful and it receives federal approval of trust status for Camp 4, county and state planning, zoning and land use laws and regulation will no longer apply to this parcel.